Rus1130/gag-macro/README.md

 * `show_tooltips`: Whether to show tooltips in the UI.
 Default is `true`.
 * `window_failsafe`: When enabled, the macro will only run if Roblox is in focus.
 Default is `true`.
 * `internet_failsafe`: When enabled, the macro will terminate if disconnected from the internet.
 Default is `true`.
+* `shutdown_failsafe`: When enabled, the macro will terminate if the server shuts down.
+Default is `true`.
 * `shop_timer`: Time between checks of the seed and gear shops.
 Default is every `300` seconds since midnight.
 * `egg_timer`: Time between egg checks.
 Default is every `1800` seconds since midnight.
 * `grace`: Seconds between pressing the start button and the macro actually starting.
 Default is `5` seconds.